 Always seek advice from a qualified Accountant and Tax Agent prior to utilising the FHSSS or other tax concessions to ensure you qualify and your affairs are setup correctly.

-The information and any advice provided in this article has been prepared without taking into account your objectives, financial situation or needs.
+Disclaimer The information and any advice provided in this article has been prepared without taking into account your objectives, financial situation or needs.
 Because of that, you should, before acting on the advice, consider the appropriateness of the advice, having regard to those things.
 You should also obtain a copy of and consider the Product Disclosure Statement for any financial product mentioned before making any decision.